harrylerman/drone_scripts/README.md

     filepath of the input file is hardcoded to ease commandline use but is simple to edit, could change that too.

     example: python quickplot.py -i 2_June.csv -p 'VFR_HUD.heading ALTITUDE.altitude_amsl ALTITUDE.altitude_local'

+plot_pos_data.py: script to plot drone position data, either from a csv-converted tlog or a csv-convert ulog.
+Can output either a static plot or will save an animated gif.
+Use mavlogparse in this repository to convert tlogs, pyulog (https://github.com/PX4/pyulog) to convert ulogs.

+    usage: python plot_pos_data.py -i <inputfile.csv> -d <delimiter> -a <outputfile.gif for animated plot> -t <if a tlog csv> -u <if a ulog csv>

+    for ulogs, use the 'vehicle_local_position' csv file.

+    filepath is hardcoded, should be the only thing needed to change to use the script.

+    for writing animated gif files, it uses the PillowWriter animation writer, I think this is included by default in matplotlib.

+    if the input file delimiter is a tab, then put 'tab' for the delimiter (delimiter must be in quotes).
+We seem to have settled on the '|' delimiter so this parameter may be deprecated in the future.
+Default is '|'.

+    examples: python plot_pos_data.py -i 2_June.csv -d 'tab' -t python plot_pos_data.py -i 2_June.csv -d 'tab' -a 2_June.gif -t python plot_pos_data.py -i 21_22_19_vehicle_local_position_0.csv -d '|' -u
+              python plot_pos_data.py -i 21_22_19_vehicle_local_position_0.csv -d '|' -a 21_22_19.gif -u

 my_fields_new.json: available fields in our tlogs.